exoclime/HELIOS/README.md

 HELIOS is part of the exoclime simulation platform ([ESP][1]), which also incorporates the THOR and VULCAN projects.

 Please note that HELIOS is currently in its early stages of development.
-First versions are expected to come out at the end of 2015.
+First versions are expected to come out by the end of 2015.

 [1]:http://www.exoclime.net